 After 10 years

 NOTE: The above leave accrual rate only applies to annual leave; the rate of accrual for sick leave remains the same.
 In addition, this policy will be applied for continuous service only based on employee's hire date.
 Interrupted service may not be counted toward longevity**.

 Monthly employees working fifteen days or more during their first or last month will earn full benefits for that month.
 Employees working less than fifteen days in their first or last month will earn no benefits for that month.

-General Staff/Executive/Administrative and Professional employees may accrue annual leave to a maximum of sixty working days or 480 hours.
-Any employee who terminates his employment after completion of the six-month probation period will be reimbursed for unused annual leave on a day-for-day basis.
-This payment is normally included in the employee’s last pay check.
+General Staff/Executive/Administrative and Professional employees may carry-over unused annual leave at the end of each year and may be reimbursed at seperation from the University for any unused annual leave up to a maximum of sixty working days or 480 hours.
+This payment is normally included in the employee's last pay check.
 Monthly employees who terminate their employment on or after the fifteenth day of the month will earn full leave credit for that month.
 Monthly employees terminating their employment on or before the fourteenth of the month will earn no leave credit for that month.
 Department heads and supervisors are responsible for scheduling and approving annual leave of their staff members prior to actual absences.
 It is expected that all accumulated annual leave will be taken at a time that is mutually agreeable to the supervisor and the employee.
-All leave must be scheduled at least two weeks in advance.

 **Annual leave longevity for an administrator who moves from faculty status begins the date on which the person becomes an administrator.